Skip to content

 • Current bridge.
 The current implementation uses farr gvkey_ciks as a high-coverage candidate bridge; WRDS remains the preferred final validation source.

-• Outputs. bridge_probe_summary.json, coverage_report.csv, multiplicity_report.csv, unmatched_raw_characteristics.csv, construct_overlap/label_contingency_lift.csv, construct_overlap/public_score_legacy_ranking.csv, construct_overlap/reciprocal_alignment.csv, construct_overlap/event_time_concentration.csv, and AAER severity-tail support tables.
+• Outputs. bridge_probe_summary.json, coverage_report.csv, multiplicity_report.csv, unmatched_raw_characteristics.csv, construct_overlap/label_contingency_lift.csv, construct_overlap/public_score_legacy_ranking.csv, construct_overlap/reciprocal_alignment.csv, construct_overlap/event_time_concentration.csv, and AAER high-severity support tables.

 • Interpretation.
 This is the integrated-paper gate; the farr bridge supports candidate overlap validation, and WRDS remains preferred before final manuscript claims.